yves-weissenberger/pGPFA/README.md

 ![Alt text](./ims/snglTrl_Fit_cv3.png)
 ### See GPFA_package notebook for example of use on simulated data

-#This code borrows (heavily) from Hooram Nam's implementation of the same algorithm.
+#This code borrows (heavily) from Hooram Nam's implementation of the same algorithm so it is now !!!much!!! faster.

 https://github.com/mackelab/poisson-gpfa